Health care practitioners' level of awareness on antimicrobial resistance in Grenada.

 The World Health Organization's (WHO) Antimicrobial Resistance - Global Report on Surveillance report highlighted the magnitude of the AMR challenge and its consequential burden on health economics and treatments options.
 WHO reports major gaps continue to exist in understanding the severity of the problem [4,5].
 There are few peer-reviewed reports describing AMR within the Caribbean region nonetheless emerging evidence suggests a notable emergence and spread of AMR pathogenic strains in the Caribbean and Latin American region .
 AMR surveillance data are not readily available and there are only a few small studies using laboratory data from larger countries including Cuba [6,7], Jamaica [8-11] and Trinidad and Tobago [12-15], providing limited evidence of emerging and wide spread resistance to front line drugs by common gastrointestinal, blood stream, urinary and respiratory tract pathogens.
 Only few of these studies have assessed health practitioners' perspectives on AMR at the country or regional levels.

 It has been speculated that one of the causes of the widespread misuse and abuse of antibiotics is the limited time devoted to training of physicians to use antimicrobials.
-One report postulated that the amount of time spent the amount of time devoted to training medical students in microbiology, infectious diseases, and antimicrobial pharmacology is disproportionate to the relative to the high rate of consultations for infectious diseases .
+One report postulated that the amount the amount of time devoted to training medical students in microbiology, infectious diseases, and antimicrobial pharmacology is disproportionate to the relative high rate of consultations for infectious diseases .